June Shagaloff Alexander: Civil Rights Work

 In 1961, she became the first Education Director of the national NAACP, then headed by Roy Wilkins.
 Her work organizing local communities together with local chapters of the NAACP, fighting for desegregation, and mobilizing parents brought her to many towns and cities across the United States.
 Shagaloff led and directed the new national NAACP school desegregation program in the North and West, in scores of communities from Boston to San Francisco, which led to the desegregation and integration of public schools across the United States.
 On occasions, she worked with various civil rights leaders, such as Martin Luther King Jr., tried to influence political leaders, such as Robert F. Kennedy, together with James Baldwin (Baldwin–Kennedy meeting), gave speeches, and wrote articles.
 Shagaloff Alexander retired from the NAACP in 1972.
 In recent years, her work has been recognized in historical accounts of the civil rights movement, and she received awards honoring her work and its impact.

 Later Activities

 June Shagaloff married Michael Alexander in 1970, and they have a son named David.
 In 1972, they moved to Israel, living in Ashkelon until 1983.
 Alexander helped found the Ashkelon chapter of Peace Now and taught English to elementary school students.
 In 1983, she moved with her family to Amityville, NY, where she was active with the local NAACP chapter and then, in 1984, to West Nyack, New York.
 She has been active in the Clarkstown PTA and was a member of the Board of Directors of West Street Child Care Learning Center.
 She lived in Tel Aviv, Israel.

+Legacy

+Although often working behind the scenes, June Shagaloff Alexander played a critical role in shaping the legal and strategic battles for school desegregation in the United States.
+As an investigator and strategist for the NAACP Legal Defense Fund and later, as the first Education Director of the NAACP, she spearheaded efforts to create and enforce desegregation rulings, challenging school districts across the US that resisted integration.
+Her advocacy extended beyond the South, where de jure segregation was most visible, to northern cities where racial disparities in education were maintained through discriminatory zoning and school policies.
+Shagaloff Alexander was also a key proponent of proactive integration policies to combat systemic segregation.
+While less publicly known than some of her prominent contemporaries, her community organization and fieldwork, research, and strategy were instrumental in dismantling legal segregation in education and shaping the broader civil rights movement and efforts toward educational equity.